lukfor/pgs-catalog-harmoniser/README.md

 This Nextflow pipeline downloads all scores from PGS-Catalog and:

 - converts all scores with rsIDs to chromosomal position using dbSNP and the provided build
-- performs liftover to bring all scores to the same Build Normalize PGS-Catalog
+- performs liftover to bring all scores to the same build
-- tries to detect missing `other_allele` or remove those scores
+- sets missing `other_allele` for non multi-allelic SNPs

 ```mermaid
 graph TD